riedahoosain/myportfolio/README.md

-# My Portfolio where all apps will reside would be in this repo
+# My Portfolio where all apps I created will reside in this repository
+# Will be used to build a porfolio that recruiters can use to shortlist me